 Watch the fiery process involved in creating a glass sculpture below.

-In the Hot Shop Studio at Pratt fine Arts School.
+In the Hot Shop Studio at Pratt Fine Arts Center.

 Pratt Fine Arts Center in Seattle is one of the few places you can learn how to pour bronze.

 Instructor Jeanne Marie Ferraro talks to us about the process of pouring bronze.

 - Wax is put into a casting mold.

 - The molds are placed into a kiln.

 - These are heated to 1,000 degrees Fahrenheit.

 - The molds are taken out and placed into a sand pit so all the molds can be at the same height.

 - The bronze is melted in a crucible at 1,900 degrees Fahrenheit.

 - The bronze weighing 300 lbs. is put into a pouring ring.